immalloy/ALE-Psych/README.md

 The *idea* behind the engine is ***NOT* to have to use the source code** at all, but to have the tools to make an *incredible mod* with the **comfort** that *Psych Engine* gave us.

+If you do not know how to use the Engine, please review the [Getting Started Guide](docs/general/GETTING-STARTED).

 Join the [Discord server](https://discord.gg/NP4U9CUrsH)!

 #### For Players: I would like to clarify that to **access the Mods menu**, you must press the **[Ctrl + Shift + M]** keys